Costco to buy out partner in Mexican unit

-MEXICO CITY Warehouse club operator Costco Wholesale Corp plans to buy out its joint venture partner Comercial Mexicana's 50 percent stake in its Mexican unit for 10.7 billion pesos ($766.79 million) and take full control of the business in its third-largest market.
+Costco Wholesale Corp (COST.O) plans to buy its joint venture partner Comercial Mexicana's COMEUBC.MX 50 percent stake in its Mexican unit for 10.7 billion pesos ($766.79 million) and take full control of the business in its third-largest market.

-The joint venture, Costco Mexico, which is operated by Costco Wholesale (COST.O), will pay a cash dividend of about 4.8 billion pesos ($343.98 million), to be split equally between Costco and Comerci COMEUBC.MX, as the Mexican retailer is locally known.
+Costco Mexico, which is operated by Costco Wholesale, will pay a cash dividend of about 4.8 billion pesos ($343.98 million), to be split equally between Costco and Comerci, as the Mexican retailer is locally known.

+The largest U.S. warehouse club operator will use the dividend to fund the purchase, while the Mexican company - valued at around $125 billion - plans to use the proceeds to pay down debt, which now stands at just under $900 million.

 Comerci, which operates the upscale City Market stores, discount stores and restaurants, agreed to a debt restructuring deal with creditors in 2010 after heavy losses on currency derivatives caused it to default on obligations in late 2008.